sequoiap/ece661/book/content/part1/geometrical.md

     P = (1 W) \frac{10^{-3}}{2 \pi} = 159.2 \mu W
 $$

-The concept of calculating irradiance using ray tracing enables irradiance calcualtion for arbitrary shapes and optical systems.
+The concept of calculating irradiance using ray tracing enables irradiance calculation for arbitrary shapes and optical systems.
 ```

 ## Basic Postulates of Geometrical Optics